Fully quantum fluctuation theorems: Some additional remarks

 By using the energy conservation (and the observation $G(H)[|n\rangle\langle n|\otimes \hat{1}_2] = G_n(H_1)|n\rangle\langle n|\otimes G(H_2)$) it follows that

 This is almost what we want, apart from the fact that the evolution is reversed.
-This is the point where we can make use of the time reversal symmetry (and Lemma \ref{TOnHermitean}) to obtain $p(n'|n)G_{n}(H_1) = p(n|n')G_{n'}(H_1)$, i.e., the transition probability $p(n'|n)$ satisfies detailed balance.
+Here we can make use of the time reversal symmetry (and Lemma \ref{TOnHermitean}) to obtain $p(n'|n)G_{n}(H_1) = p(n|n')G_{n'}(H_1)$, i.e., the transition probability $p(n'|n)$ satisfies detailed balance.